JosepMariaVila/CreateKeypairOfflineXRPL/README.md

 It creates a key pair using ed25519 algorithm.

-The ed25519 algorithm: seeds have 31 characters (sKdNVBLAmVjgcDrEfDSzTSBqsagHMEd).
+ed25519 algorithm: seeds have 31 characters (sKdNVBLAmVjgcDrEfDSzTSBqsagHMEd).

 Step by step guide to set up the wallet: